A Framework of Constraint Preserving Update Schemes for Optimization on Stiefel Manifold: Conclusion

 In this paper, we have proposed a feasible method for optimization on the Stiefel manifold.
 Our main contributions are twofold.
 Firstly, we proposed a new framework of constraint preserving update schemes for optimization on the Stiefel manifold by decomposing each feasible point into the range space of $X$ and the null space of $X^{\msT}$.
 While this new framework can unify many existing schemes, we also investigated a new update scheme with low complexity.
 Note that our framework can be viewed as a retraction as well.
 Secondly, we proposed the adaptive feasible Barzilai-Borwein-like method and proved its global convergence.
 To our knowledge, this result is the first global convergence result for the feasible method with nonmonotone linesearch for optimization on the Stiefel manifold.
 Moreover, the corresponding extension to the generalized Stiefel manifold was also considered.

 We have tested our AFBB method on a variety of problems to illustrate its efficiency.
-Particularly, for the nearest low-rank correlation matrix problem, AFBB performs better than the \rev{three} state-of-the-art algorithms. \rev{Note that the PenCorr, one of the three algorithms, can deal with more general problems.} For Kohn-Sham total energy minimization, its superiority is obvious especially for large molecules, and hence it is quite promising to use our AFBB for large-scale electronic structure calculations.
-Since our update scheme can be done by moving along any given tangent direction, we also explore the effect of different descent directions and different $g(\tau)$'s on the performance of AFBB.
+Particularly, for the nearest low-rank correlation matrix problem, AFBB performs better than \lastrev{three} state-of-the-art algorithms. \rev{Note that \lastrev{PenCorr}, one of the three algorithms, can deal with more general problems.} For Kohn-Sham total energy minimization, \lastrev{the superiority of AFBB} is obvious especially for large molecules, and hence it is quite promising to use our AFBB for large-scale electronic structure calculations.
+Since our update scheme \lastrev{is compatible with} moving along any given tangent direction, we also explore the effect of different descent directions and different $g(\tau)$'s on the performance of AFBB.

 As our framework can unify several famous retractions, it is natural and interesting to argue which one can make the AFBB method find the global optimal solution with highest probability and at the fastest speed.
 One possible approach is to consider the subspace techniques.
 This remains under investigation.